Medicaid expansion in Tennessee

 During the first open enrollment period (October 2013 through April 2014) 83,591 people in Tennessee enrolled in Medicaid or CHIP through HealthCare.gov.
 TennCare requested an additional $180 million from the state in late 2013 because of the rapidly increasing enrollment they were seeing soon after open enrollment began on the exchange.

-But enrollment in Tennessee’s Medicaid/CHIP coverage has fallen sharply since 2016 amid the state’s efforts to purge children from the coverage rolls (due in some cases to paperwork falling through the cracks, and in others to families’ eligibility status changing).
+Enrollment in Tennessee’s Medicaid/CHIP coverage fell sharply since 2016 amid the state’s efforts to purge children from the coverage rolls (due in some cases to paperwork falling through the cracks, and in others to families’ eligibility status changing).
 As of February 2019, total enrollment stood at just over 1.3 million people enrolled as of February 2019.
-At that point, the net enrollment increase since 2013 had been reduced to just 6 percent.

 Tennessee Medicaid history

-Tennessee was among the last states to implement Medicaid, with their program taking effect in January 1969, three years after Medicaid was enacted by the first states to embrace it.
+Tennessee was among the last states to implement Medicaid, with their program taking effect in January 1969, three years after Medicaid was enacted.

 TennCare was created in 1994 under a federal waiver that allowed for some deviations from the standard Medicaid program.
 TennCare was the first Medicaid program to utilize private sector managed care for all of its members.
 Initially, TennCare was available at no-cost for Medicaid-eligible residents, and also on a sliding-fee scale (premiums were subsidized) for Tennessee residents who were not able to obtain other private insurance, particularly those who couldn’t get other coverage because of pre-existing conditions.